johnsogg/cf1/weeks/week-10-debugging/README.md

 Engineers love to build and optimize.
 I love it.
 But as Peter Drucker once wrote, "there is nothing so useless as doing efficiently that which should not be done at all".
 If you're going to apply your time and talent to writing code, shouldn't you work on the right problem?
+(Or a right _enough_ problem?)

-Engineers don't generally love defining the problem: who has it, what we might do about it, what's feasible, how long it will take (because money), and so on.
-But if you want to build the right thing for the right people in the right way, you really need to address the "why" before the "how" is even relevant.
+Engineers don't generally love to define problems: who has it, what we might do about it, what's feasible, how long it will take (because money), and so on.
+But if you want to build a good thing for the right people in an effective way, you really need to address the "why" before the "how" is even relevant.

 ## Three Virtues